 Some of these thinking processes I am already pretty good at.
 Others, not so much.
 But these are all questions that I feel I need to ask before I make any kind of purchase (besides vegetables) any more.
 It's time to trim the fat, get rid of excess waste, and get that loft upstairs taken care of!
 Wish me luck! :-)

 Where are you on the Minimalism or Essentialism scale?
 What are your thoughts on this matter?
 Are you good at shopping and buying only things that are necessary?
 How much pleasure do you get out of purchasing certain things?
 These are all interesting questions for me, and I'd sure love to know how you feel about this topic!
 Please comment!
 It's boring without you! :-)

-If you want to learn more about becoming a minimalist (and what on earth one is), here are some articles I've read that are super helpful: Our 21-Day Journey into Minimalism, How I Became a Minimalist, Start Big.
+If you want to learn more about becoming a minimalist (and what on earth one is), here are some articles I've read that are super helpful.
+This first one is from my friend, Danielle, over at the Rustic Elk, and she takes you from area to area with ideas: 32 Tips on Becoming a Minimalist; And these others are pretty good too: Our 21-Day Journey into Minimalism, How I Became a Minimalist, Start Big.
 Start Small.
 Start Somewhere.

 Also, if you are interested in other homestead/survival life topics, check out How I Found My Joy, and What MUST a Gal Have in Her Get Home Bag?
 And if you are interested in preparedness, you might want to read about getting your emergency food storage started!

 P.S.
 If you haven't already, please sign up for our newsletter!
 You'll never miss a thing, plus you'll receive my eBook on "How to Use Herbs to Relax" FREE!
 It's filled with great natural remedies to help you deal with stress and overwhelm.